uwdata/arquero/docs/api/op.md

 <hr/><a id="utcweek" href="#utcweek">#</a>
 <em>op</em>.<b>utcweek</b>(<i>date</i>) · [Source](https://github.com/uwdata/arquero/blob/master/src/op/functions/date.js)

-Returns the week number of the year for the specified *date* according to [Coordinated Universal Time (UTC)](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
+Returns the Sunday-based week number of the year (0-53) for the specified *date* according to [Coordinated Universal Time (UTC)](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
+All days in a new year preceding the first Sunday are considered to be in week 0.

 * *date*: The input Date or timestamp value.